Fotoeins Fotografie

 ( Click here for images and more )

-1-day drive in the US Southwest: Georgia O’Keeffe country
+1-day drive, US: Georgia O’Keeffe country

 Above/featured: Ghost Ranch: Chimney Rock is in shadow at centre-right.
 Photo location: 36.31882 North, 106.48006 West.